RiiConnect24/Wii-Guide/_pages/en_US/transfer-saves.md

 ##### Instructions

-1. Insert your SD card into your Wii.
+1. Insert your SD card into your Wii/Wii U.
 1. In the Wii Menu, select the `Wii Options` at the bottom left.
 1. Select `Data Management` (if on Wii), `Save Data`, then `Wii`.
 1. Select a save you would like to transfer, then select `Copy`.
   * If the `Copy` button is greyed out, you will need to [install Priiloader](priiloader) to disable the copy protection.
 1. Repeat the previous step for each save you would like to transfer.
-1. Once you are finished, put the SD card into your Wii or Wii U.
+1. Once you are finished, put the SD card into your other Wii/Wii U.
-1. If on a Wii U, launch Wii Mode.
 1. In the Wii Menu, select the `Wii Options` at the bottom left.
 1. Select `Data Management` (if on Wii), `Save Data`, then `Wii`.
 1. Select the `SD Card` tab at the top right.